helloye/CSCI79525_BigData/README.md

 Instructions and pre-req installation instruction (README) located in the respective dir.

 Both sets of source code uses `Python 3.7.3` to interface with the db and to extract/load the data in the db.
+Please ensure you have the correct version installed.